-- 3.44 The authority will not tolerate fraud and corruption in the administration of its responsibilities, whether from inside or outside the authority. - 3.45 The authority's expectation of propriety and accountability is that members and staff at all levels will lead by example in ensuring adherence to legal requirements, rules, procedures and practices. - 3.46 The authority also expects that individuals and organisations (e.g. suppliers, contractors, service providers) with whom it comes into contact will act towards the authority with integrity and without thought or actions involving fraud and corruption.
+- The authority will not tolerate fraud and corruption in the administration of its responsibilities, whether from inside or outside the authority. - 3.45 The authority's expectation of propriety and accountability is that Elected Members and staff at all levels will lead by example in ensuring adherence to legal requirements, rules, procedures and practices. - 3.46 The authority also expects that individuals and organisations (e.g. suppliers, contractors, service providers) with whom it comes into contact will act towards the authority with integrity and without thought or actions involving fraud and corruption.

-- 3.47 The key controls regarding the prevention of financial irregularities are that: - (a) the authority has an effective Anti-Fraud, Bribery and Corruption Policy and maintains a culture that will not tolerate fraud, bribery or corruption; - (b) all members and staff act with integrity and lead by example; - (c) senior managers are required to deal swiftly and firmly with those who defraud or attempt to defraud the authority or who are corrupt;
+- 3.47 The key controls regarding the prevention of financial irregularities are that: - the authority has a number of effective aAnti-fFraud, pPolicies and maintains a culture that will not tolerate fraud, bribery or corruption; - (b) all Elected Members and staff act with integrity and lead by example;

-- (d) high standards of conduct are promoted amongst members by the Standards Committee: - (e) the maintenance of a register of gifts, hospitality and interests in which any hospitality or gifts accepted or provided must be recorded; - (f) whistle blowing procedures are in place and operate effectively; and - (g) legislation including Money Laundering and the Public Interest Disclosure Act 1998 is adhered to.
+- (c) senior managers are required to deal swiftly and firmly with those who defraud or attempt to defraud the authority or who are corrupt; - (d) high standards of conduct are promoted amongst Elected Members by the Standards Committee; - (e) the maintenance of a register of gifts, hospitality and interests in which any hospitality or gifts accepted or provided must be recorded; - (f) whistle blowing procedures are in place and operate effectively; and - (g) legislation including the Money Laundering and, Terrorist (Amendment) Financing and Transfer of Funds Regulations 20197 and the Public Interest Disclosure Act 1998 is adhered to.

-- 3.48 To develop and maintain effective counter fraud, bribery and corruption arrangements. - 3.49 To maintain adequate and effective internal control arrangements. - To ensure that all suspected irregularities are reported to the Head of Internal Audit, the Head of Paid Service, the Monitoring Officer and the Audit Committee.
+- 3.48 To develop and maintain effective counter fraud, bribery and corruption arrangements. - 3.49 To maintain adequate and effective internal control arrangements. - 3.50 To ensure that all suspected irregularities are reported to the Head of Internal Audit, the Head of Paid Service, the Monitoring Officer and the Audit Committee.

-- 3.51 To ensure that all suspected irregularities are reported to the Finance Director. - To instigate the authority's disciplinary procedures where the outcome of an audit investigation indicates improper behaviour. - To ensure that where financial impropriety is discovered, the Finance Director is informed, and where sufficient evidence exists to believe that a criminal offence may have been committed, the police are called in to determine with the Crown Prosecution Service whether any prosecution will take place. - 3.54 To ensure compliance with the 'Employee Code of Conduct' and maintain a register of both financial and non-financial interests declared by employees which they consider could bring them into conflict with the Authority's interests. - 3.55 To ensure that gifts and hospitality received and provided by employees is recorded in accordance with the employee 'Code of Conduct'.
+- 3.51 To ensure that all suspected irregularities are reported to the Finance Director. - To instigate the authority's disciplinary procedures where the outcome of an audit investigation indicates improper behaviour. - 3.53 To ensure that where financial impropriety is discovered, the Finance Director is informed, and where sufficient evidence exists to believe that a criminal offence may have been committed, the police are called in to determine with the Crown Prosecution Service whether any prosecution will take place. - 3.54 To ensure compliance with the 'Employee Code of Conduct' and maintain a register of both financial and non-financial interests declared by employees which they consider could bring them into conflict with the Authority's interests. - To ensure that gifts and hospitality received and provided by employees is recorded in accordance with the employee 'Code of Conduct'.